The TYPO3 Documentation Team

 The Documentation Team provides the infrastructure and support to help the TYPO3 community write great documentation.

-• Documentation is important to you?
+• Is documentation important to you?

-• You like to improve things?
+• You like improving things?

 • You want to help us in any way?